CMUSchwartzLab/SCS_deconvolution/schwartzlab/LLSolver/Readme.txt

+This directory is part of the repository github.com/CMUSchwartzLab/SCS_deconvolution

+that contains software to solve several formulations of the problem of deconvolving bulk tumor data into subpopulations, as described in (Lei et al., in preparaion)

-This contains the main codes to
+This directory contains the main prorgams to
 1) simulate data
-2) solve the problem
+2) solve the deconvolution problem in two different ways
-3) generate the figures
+3) generate the figures for the manuscript

-Codes are created by Lei, Haoyun & Lyu, Bochuan, modifed by Lei, Haoyun
+Programs were written initially by Haoyun Lei and Bchuan Lyu.
+Programs were modified by Haoyun Lei and E. Michael Gertz.
+Programs were tested by
+E. Michael Gertz, Haoyun Lei, Bchuan Lyu, and Alejandro Schaffer.

 ###################################################################################################################################
 ### Before you call any function, please move the test folder into the parent folder of LLSolver,